apache/cordova-docs/www/_posts/2023-09-21-geolocation-plugin-5.0.0.md

 The JavaScript of the plugin has been upgraded to use ES6 features, such as `let` and `const`.

+**NOTE**: This release has failed to upgrade required engines.
+Despite the declared requirement on `cordova-android` >= 6.3.0 and no declared requirement on iOS, the new minimum requirements will be:

+- cordova-ios 6 or later
+- cordova-android 10 or later

+Earlier versions of these platforms may not work as expected.
+As always, it will be recommended to use the latest version available.
+The engines _may be corrected_ in a patch release at a later date.

 * **Cordova Windows Support Drop**

 Support for the deprecated [cordova-windows](https://github.com/apache/cordova-windows) platform has been dropped and entirely removed in this release.